$\aleph_0$-categoricity of semigroups II: -categorical Rees matrix semigroups

 It follows that all orthodox completely 0-simple semigroups are necessarily pure, but the converse is not true in general.
 Indeed, a completely 0-simple semigroup is orthodox if and only if it is isomorphic to a Rees matrix semigroup with sandwich matrix over $\{0,1\}$ and with induced bipartite graph a disjoint union of complete bipartite graphs \cite[Theorem 6]{Hall}.
 Hence, in this case, it can be easily shown that the isomorphism types of the connected Rees components depends only on the isomorphism types of the induced (complete) bipartite graphs.

-We observe that if the sandwich matrix of a Rees matrix semigroup is over $\{0,1\}$ then $\Gamma(P)^l$ is simply labelled by $\{1\}$.
-Therefore all automorphisms of $\Gamma(P)$ automatically preserve the labelling, and so $\Gamma(P)^l$ is $\aleph_0$-categorical if and only if $\Gamma(P)$ is $\aleph_0$-categorical.
-The following result is then immediate from Proposition \ref{G and gamma cat} and Corollary \ref{finite entries}.
+We observe that if the sandwich matrix of a Rees matrix semigroup is over $\{0,1\}$ then $\Gamma(P)^l$ is simply labeled by $\{1\}$.
+Therefore all automorphisms of $\Gamma(P)$ automatically preserve the labeling, and so $\Gamma(P)^l$ is $\aleph_0$-categorical if and only if $\Gamma(P)$ is $\aleph_0$-categorical.
+The equivalence of statements (1),(3), and (4) in the result below therefore follow from Propositions \ref{G and gamma cat} and \ref{label cat rees}.
+For the interest of the reader we give an alternative proof of (4) $\Rightarrow$ (1) using results in \cite{Quinncat}.